DH/DS Communities

 Boston Area

-• The Boston DH Consortium is an informal association of educational and cultural institutions in New England committed to the collaborative development of teaching, learning, and scholarship in the digital humanities and computational social sciences.
-In 2019, Harvard hosted the first Boston Area Digital Scholarship Symposium, and MIT is scheduled to host the next symposium in the 2021-22 academic year.
+• The Greater Boston DH Consortium is an informal association of educational and cultural institutions in New England committed to the collaborative development of teaching, learning, and scholarship in the digital humanities and computational social sciences.
+They host an annual conference as well as virtual and in-person community calls.
 Join the Boston DH listserv for community announcements.

 • Other Boston and New England universities are also doing fantastic work in the digital humanities space.
 Here's a selection of of their DH/DS groups: